Press Release: Sad Waters, Different Oceans, Secret Fires

 Ada Limón.

 COMA is pleased to present a new suit of work on paper by Australian born, New York-based artist Renée Estée (b.
 1993), titled ‘Sad waters, different oceans, secret fires.’
-This will be an online presentation on view from xxx May.
+This will be an online presentation on.

 Created during her time in Cornwall earlier this year for an artist residency at The Porthmeor Studios, St Ives, these paintings began at the sea.
 Nestled in the old town of St Ives, a seaside suburb in Cornwall, Estée spent every day looking out onto the ocean, at the confluence of depths and shallows, a site of drama and chaos, nature and sublime - her studio window, a porthole through which she watched herself set sail.